What is chronic bronchitis?

 have episodes of acute bronchitis, when symptoms are worse.

 To be classified as chronic bronchitis:

-- You must have a cough and mucus most days for at least 3 months a year, for 2 years in a row.
+You must have a cough and mucus most days for at least 3 months a year, for 2 years

-- Other causes of symptoms, such as tuberculosis (TB) or other lung diseases, must be ruled out.
+Other causes of symptoms, such as tuberculosis or other lung diseases, must be ruled

 What causes chronic bronchitis?

-Chronic bronchitis often happens with other lung diseases, such as:
+Bronchitis symptoms often happen with other lung diseases such as:

 What are the symptoms of chronic bronchitis?

 Below are the most common symptoms of chronic bronchitis.
 But each person may have